Short Stature Individuals without a Medical Diagnosis of Dwarfism (Stature Lengthening)

 Some otherwise healthy, non-dwarf individuals are unhappy with their height, to the point that they are concerned and even psychologically distressed about being short.
 The International Center for Limb Lengthening performs cosmetic stature lengthening procedures for this special population.
 We offer bilateral simultaneous leg elongation—where both legs are lengthened at the same time.
 There are many potential risks, so it is reserved for those few individuals who are suffering from profound psychological pain related to their short stature.
 The process is expensive, time-consuming and not covered by medical insurance.
 Candidates for constitutional stature lengthening must be fully informed, highly motivated and financially able.

-Who is a candidate for cosmetic stature lengthening?
+Who is a candidate for stature lengthening?

 To be considered, you must be at least 18 years of age.
 All candidates should be psychologically stable and have the support of their family.
 We do not set specific initial height requirements, because we assess individuals on a case-by-case basis.